 Our trip was exceptional in all ways.

-It was a year ago, exactly.
-There was going to be the massive ITB Berlin Travel Show that gathers travel experts and travelers from all over the world.
-Then, a few days before it was cancelled, as the first event of this size in the whole world.
+It was early March, the time for the massive ITB Berlin Travel Show that gathers travel experts and travelers from all over the world.
+Then, just a few days before it all was cancelled as the first event of this size in the whole world.
 There was a new type of virus from China spreading in North Italy.

 We all know the rest of the story, too well.
-But on that day Clas and me were in Berlin and there was not what we came for.
+But on that day Clas and me were in Berlin, without the reason we came for.

-Luckily we had an apartment where we could live in isolation.
-We had our hiking shoes and luck with the weather – and luckily there were things to see.
+Luckily we had an apartment to live in isolation.
+We had our hiking shoes and luck with the weather – and there were things to see.

-Berlin is a city full of sights and a city full of history.
+Berlin is a city full of sights, full of history.
 So out we went from our apartment and started walking, day in and day out.